-In my work I see parents who engage in behaviours that are tantamount to parental alienation some parents seem oblivious or psychologically blinded to the effects and consequences of their behaviour even upon educating them.
+In my work, I see parents who engage in behaviours that are tantamount to parental alienation.
+Some parents seem oblivious or psychologically blinded to the effects and consequences of their behaviour even when pointing it out and educating them on the research.
 Sadly, quite a number of parents are hell-bent on hurting the other parent and they use the children as a means to that end.

-I can only encourage all parents to consider first and foremost your children, do your utmost as a responsible parent to put their interests above yours and the conflict between you and your former partner.
-It is not the children’s fight, just because you do not get along with your former partner does not mean your children should not get along with their parent.
+I can only encourage all parents to please, please, consider first and foremost your children, do your utmost as a responsible parent, put their interests above yours and the conflict between you and your former partner.
+It is not the children’s fight!
+Just because you do not get along with your former partner does not mean your children should not get along with the other parent.

 The effects are both short and long term.
 It must be stated from the beginning that not all the symptoms about to be mentioned occur in all children who are exposed and/or subjected to parental alienation techniques.
 It also goes without saying that differing impacts will occur between the very young child and the older child who are or have been subjected to parental alienation.
 As each child will be at differing developmental stages.

-Undoubtedly the symptoms will occur and effect the child unless some form of treatment is carried out which eliminates the impact of the alienating process:
+Undoubtedly the symptoms will occur and affect the child unless some form of treatment is carried out which eliminates the impact of the alienating process:

 Anger is a common reaction of many children exposed to alienation.
 The anger however will be expressed towards the alienated parent as one sides with one of the parents in the relationship against the other.
 The fact the children are forced into this kind of situation causes considerable distress, frustration and confusion, the response often is to show aggressive behaviour towards the targeted parent in order to accommodate the programmer.